jtson1213/House-Purchase-Prediction-/README.md

 •	Conducted data preprocessing to transform the original data into an understandable format.

-•	Reduced the dimensions of data through PCA and built logistic regression model based on PCA scores.
+•	Built logistic regression models based on PCA scores.

-•	Performed cross-validation test on the prediction model and achieved 60% of accuracy.
+•	Achieved 62.15% of prediction accuracy through cross-validation test.

 # Team members